 A boot loop problem can also be caused by an outdated driver.
 To be on the safe side make sure that your drivers are updated to the latest version.
-Updating drivers manually can be very stressful since you will have to search online for the correct ones but with a driver update software you can update your drivers automatically.
+Updating drivers manually can be very stressful since you will have to search online for the correct ones but with a driver update software, you can update your drivers automatically.
 There are several tools online you can download and install on your device.
 A driver update software like Recoverit comes to mind.
 Recoverit is easy to use and will help you scan the web for updated drivers for your device.
-After installing Recoverit or any other software of your choice, launch it and follow the instructions provided to update drivers.
+After installing Recoverit or any other software of your choice, launch it, and follow the instructions provided to update drivers.

 Using all sorts of external devices such as USB's can cause boot loop problems.
 If you want to be sure that an external drive is not the cause of the problem, consider disconnecting all drives from your device and see if the problem will be resolved.
-As a general rule, disconnect external decides from your system when performing an update including WiFi adapters.
+As a general rule, disconnect external decide from your system when performing an update including WiFi adapters.

-You shouldn’t be surprised if your BIOS is the reason why your PC is failing to boot.
+You shouldn't be surprised if your BIOS is the reason why your PC is failing to boot.
 A secure boot feature in BIOS for instance can prevent a successful boot.
-If the secure boot in BIOS is the cause, disabling it will fix likely fix the error.
+If the secure boot in BIOS is the cause, disabling it will fix likely to fix the error.

 Some users who have suffered this problem claim that the boot loop problem started after connecting their PC to the internet.
-This allegation may actually be true because if there are available updates for download for example, Windows will attempt to download the updates the moment you connect to the internet and this may lead to system reboot problems.
+This allegation may be true because if there are available updates for download, for example, Windows will attempt to download the updates the moment you connect to the internet and this may lead to system reboot problems.

 For wireless networks, switching off the router will break off the connection while for Ethernet networks, a simple unplugging of the cable from your PC will do.
 Try disabling your internet network and see if this fixes the error.

 On a final note, some Windows 10 users believe that KB3081424 is to blame for boot loop issues but even if they are right, you also need to bear in mind that other updates may also cause the problem as well.
-For the avoidance of doubt you can install KB3081436 and then see if the problem will go away.
+For the avoidance of doubt, you can install KB3081436 and then see if the problem will go away.